mainmatter/mainmatter.com/src/posts/2023-07-03-from-react-to-ember-building-a-blog.md

   time, she compares the differences of the development process between Ember and React."
 og:
-  image: /assets/images/posts/2023-05-28-from-react-to-ember-building-a-blog/og-image.jpg
+  image: /assets/images/posts/2023-07-03-from-react-to-ember-building-a-blog/og-image.jpg
 tagline: |
-  <p>Having a personal website/blog has been on my to-do list for quite some time, but I always found myself stuck when answering the question, 'How do I start?'
+  <p>Having a personal website has been on my to-do list for quite some time, but I always found myself stuck when answering the question, 'How do I start?'
 With countless frameworks and different tech stacks to choose from, the options seemed overwhelming.
 I've been working in React since I joined the company, but most of my colleagues are experts on Ember, so I wanted to learn more about it.
 I decided to use this project for that.
   I will share my journey, detailing the challenges I encountered and how I overcame them while comparing the development process between Ember and React.</p>

+image: "/assets/images/posts/2023-07-03-from-react-to-ember-building-a-blog/header-illustration.jpg"
+imageAlt: "The Ember logo on a gray backround picture"
 ---

 ### You might want to read this if